Relieve Severe Tooth Pain

-Signs You Need Root Canal Treatment
+Signs You May Need Root Canal Therapy

 - Pain when eating

-- Extreme tooth sensitivity to hot and cold
+- Extreme tooth sensitivity to temperature

 - Swollen gums

 Root canal therapy is a common procedure, and it takes one to two visits to complete.
 In order to locate the bacteria and make sure that root canal therapy is needed, Dr. Boscia will take digital x-rays of your teeth.
 This technology will provide him with detailed images indicating where the bacteria is in the tooth and the severity of the infection.